Condensation is an increasing issue in both private dwellings and commercial premises.

 Mould is always related to a moisture or damp issue, and identifying the contributing moisture source is a critical part of any removal treatment plan.
 It is not advised to use household cleaning products to attempt to kill the bacteria, or to brush the mould off a surface.
 Brushing it or disturbing the mould will make the spores airborne, increasing the likelihood of the issue spreading to other areas.
 A comprehensive and specialised chemical treatment programme will eradicate the problem.
 However, the underlying cause of the damp conditions must first be removed.
 Otherwise, the mould may return at some time in the future.

-A Positive Ventilation System (PVS) replaces the stale, moisture laden air with fresh filtered air.
-The dramatic reduction in humidity creates an environment where condensation and mould are unable to exist.
+A Positive Ventilation System is the best way to get rid of mould in your bedroom or bathroom.
+It replaces the stale, moisture laden air with fresh filtered air.
+The dramatic reduction in humidity creates an environment where mould and condensation are unable to exist.

 In addition, the ongoing flow of fresh air represents a much healthier living environment; dramatically reducing pollutants from cooking or cleaning, along with removing airborne particles such as Pollen.

 Our Positive Ventilation Systems introduce a continuous flow of fresh, filtered air.
 Offering a reliable and constant circulation of air from inside to outside.

 For retro-fit projects, the PIV units act as an ideal solution.
 Placed in the attic out of sight, there is minimal visual evidence of the units.
 Running costs are exceptionally low also; comparable to a 30w light bulb.
 They only cost a few cents a day to run.